 In support of our ongoing missions - supporting youth sailing and improving safety at sea - recent activities of The Sailing Foundation have included:

 - Organizing the first Summer Sailstice rally to celebrate sailing and summer in Puget Sound.
-The Summer Sailstice goal is to get as many people out sailing as possible on June 21st, the longest day of the year.
-The Sailing Foundation invites area sailors to participate in a rally around Blake Island and a beach potluck in Blakely Harbor.
-There will be prizes for bringing the most new sailors on your boat, coming from the furthest distance, having the oldest and youngest aboard and many other categories.
+The Summer Sailstice goal was to get as many people out sailing as possible on June 21st, the longest day of the year.
+The Sailing Foundation invited area sailors to participate in a rally around Blake Island and a beach potluck in Blakely Harbor.
+There were prizes for bringing the most new sailors on your boat, coming from the furthest distance, having the oldest and youngest aboard and many other categories.
 Click here for the press release.
-Read more...

 - Planning our 2014 Safety at Sea seminar, which was held February 22nd, 23rd & 24th, 2014 on Bainbridge Island.

 - Planning our seventh annual Coaches' Clinic on January 18, 2014, at the Mt.
 Baker Rowing and Sailing Club.
 Carl Buchan, Brent Fahey, Scott Boye and Dick Rose were featured speakers.
 Read more...